 1 Tbsp olive oil

-2 medium fennel bulbs (or ~2 cups), chopped
+2 medium fennel bulbs, chopped (OR ~2 cups chopped fennel bulb)

-2 cups broth (I used Better than Bouillon No Chicken Base mixed with water)
+2 cups fake chicken broth (I used Better than Bouillon No Chicken Base mixed with water)

 13.5 ounce can of lite coconut milk